 Agriculture and horticulture in the Greater Metropolitan Melbourne Region are crucial to the economic success and the future resilience of the region.
 Melbourne's food bowl includes multiple relatively small areas of food production scattered around the city fringe, which are highly productive and are an important industry for the region.
-Conventionally, agricultural areas have relied on water from groundwater and river water resources, however these are in decline due to the impacts of climate change and increasing and competing pressure on resources.
-Supporting and enhancing agricultural production with alternative water supplies will be important for the resilience of our region.
+The Western Port catchment plays a key role in food production for the region.
+Conventionally, in the Western Port catchment, agricultural areas have relied on water from groundwater and river water resources, however these are fully allocated and in decline due to the impacts of climate change.
+Rich soils and productive growing conditions make agricultural expansion a major opportunity and supporting and enhancing agricultural production with alternative water supplies will be important for the success and resilience of the catchment.